The Joint Commission Gold Seal of Approval® meeting rigorous standards to delivering quality, safe care

 4.Getting Tough: Family and friends will decide how to practice tough love, from healthy boundaries to effective steps to use when dealing with the addict.

-5.What’s the plan: Those who have gathered and are concerned for the addict will make decisions on who will be at the intervention and take steps to prepare themselves for intense and emotional event.
+5.What’s the plan: Those who have gathered and are concerned for the addict will make decisions on who will be at the intervention and take steps to prepare themselves for an intense and emotional event.

 Day 2 – The Intervention